OCamlPro/mikino_bin/README.md

 # Gallery

-Generate and run demo script:
+Generate and run demo script.
+All lines starting with `//` in the output are `echo!`-s from the script:

 ![script demo](rsc/screenshots/script.png)